 North Dakota joined the Union in November 1889, one of four states admitted in the first part of that month, the busiest period of new-statehood creation in U.S. history.
-North Dakota has participated in 31 presidential elections, voting Republican in 25 of them.
+North Dakota has participated in 32 presidential elections, voting Republican in 26 of them.
 Of the five times it went “blue,” only 1916 (Woodrow Wilson’s second-term victory) was not a landslide for the Democratic candidate.
-As a result, North Dakota is a very safe state for the Republicans in presidential elections.
-In 2012, Mitt Romney defeated Barack Obama by a 58% to 39% margin.
+(North Dakota's first election as a state was won by a 3rd party candidate).
+Today, North Dakota is a very safe state for the Republicans in presidential elections.
+In 2016, Donald Trump defeated Hillary Clinton by a 63% to 27% margin.
 The state’s population of about 673,000 is little changed from what it was in 1920.
 As a result, North Dakota is one of seven states with the minimum three electoral votes.